 3. Slow Down

 In such a busy society, we learn to react and move in a quick fashion.
-However, it is important to slow down speed and breath in various environments, whether it be heading to work, waiting for an appointment, or eating lunch.
+However, it is important to slow down speed and breath in various environments.
+Practice doing so while heading to work, waiting for an appointment, or eating lunch.

 4. Be Patient

 Patience truly can be a virtue, especially when it comes to being mindful.
 Be patient with yourself and the process to naturally increase mindfulness and awareness.

 It is important to recognize some situations are out of our personal power.
 So rather than dwelling on past situations, let go of control and focus on present moments.
 Aim to reframe them into positive situations as well.

 Sitting and being alone allows people to focus more on themselves, rather than becoming sidetracked by others.
 Individuals should try to sit down in a quiet area as much as possible, free of distractions for a clearer mind.
 And along with sitting alone, turn off the phone and other electronics to disconnect from external stimuli and stressors.